Logo More Explorations - December 2018

 Copyright (2018)

-Back in the mid '90s, a friend and I had visited the old Garrett Mine on the south side of the Wilderness Area.
+Back in the mid 1990s, a friend and I had visited the old Garrett Amethyst Mine in the Wilderness Area.
+I

-I wanted to revisit the mine and look for a Native American site reputed to be nearby.
+wanted to revisit the mine, and look for a Native American site reputed to be nearby.
 The area had grown

 up tremendously since my visit 20+ years earlier, and I was unable to locate the mine.
 But the day wasn't